rdrr1990/datascience101/automating/mohanty_survey_guide.md

 save(session, file = paste0("session", format(Sys.time(), "%m%d%Y"), ".Rdata"))
 ```

-The last bit of code is not necessary but is a convenient way to store which versions of which libraries were actually used.
-If something works now but not in the future `install_version` (found in `library(devtools)`) can be used to install the older version of particular packages.

 That\'s it.
 Of course, in practice you might write some code on the first survey that doesn\'t work for all of them.
 Pew, for example, seems to have formatted the survey date differently in the last two surveys which made me change the way displayed which survey we are looking at.
-But if the data are formatted consistently, a one time investment in modifying your `Rmd` and creating an extra `R` file can save massive amounts of time lost to error prone copying and pasting.
+But if the data are formatted consistently, a one-time investment in modifying your `Rmd` and creating an extra `R` file can save massive amounts of time lost to error prone copying and pasting.

+### A Little Version Control

+The last bit of code is not necessary but is a convenient way to store which versions of which libraries were actually used on which version of R. If something works now but not in the future `install_version` (found in `library(devtools)`) can be used to install the older version of particular packages.

 ```r